 Kengo Kuma’s Philosophy

 Kuma’s stated goal is to recover the tradition of Japanese buildings and to reinterpret these traditions for the 21st century.
-In 1997, he won the Architectural Institute of Japan Award and in 2009 was made an Officier de L’Ordre des Arts et des Lettres in France.
+In 1997, he won the Architectural Institute of Japan Award, and in 2009 was made an Officier de L’Ordre des Arts et des Lettres in France.
 Kuma lectures extensively and is the author of numerous books and articles discussing and criticizing approaches in contemporary architecture.
 His seminal text Anti-Object: The Dissolution and Disintegration of Architecture written in 2008, calls for an architecture of relations, respecting its surroundings instead of dominating them.
 Kuma’s projects maintain a keen interest in the manipulation of light with nature through materiality.

 Although remaining in continuity with Japanese traditions with the clarity of structural solutions, implied tectonics, and importance of light and transparency, Kengo Kuma does not restrain himself to the banal and superficial use of ‘light’ materials.
 Instead, he goes much deeper, extending to the mechanisms of composition to expand the possibilities of materiality.
-He utilizes technological advancements which can challenge unexpected materials, such as stone, into providing the same sense of lightness and softness as glass or wood.
-Kuma attempts to attain a sense of spatial immateriality as a consequence of the ‘particulate nature’ of the light and establishing a relationship between a space and the natural round around it.
+He utilizes technological advancements that can challenge unexpected materials, such as stone, into providing the same sense of lightness and softness as glass or wood.
+Kuma attempts to attain a sense of spatial immateriality as a consequence of the ‘particulate nature’ of the light and establish a relationship between a space and the natural round around it.

 You could say that my aim is ‘to recover the place’.
 The place is a result of nature and time; this is the most important aspect.
 I think my architecture is some kind of frame of nature.
 With it, we can experience nature more deeply and more intimately.
 Transparency is a characteristic of Japanese architecture; I try to use light and natural materials to get a new kind of transparency.